 I was so impressed with the device that we have decided to become distributors, so I can get it for you for just £370, plus 5% VAT.
 Installation is easy by your own electrician.

 I know we have an interest in it, but it is truly magnificent device!

 The house was subject to an ‘eco-conversion’, reducing their carbon footprint from 7 tonnes CO2/year to – 1.3 tonnes CO2/year, a decrease of 119%!

-As a result they are the first house in Cornwall to have been accepted into the SuperHomes Network (www.Superhomes.org.uk), a charity building up a national network of exemplar energy efficient, older retrofitted homes.
+As a result it is the first house in Cornwall to have been accepted into the SuperHomes Network (www.Superhomes.org.uk), a charity building up a national network of exemplar energy efficient, older retrofitted homes.

-They then switched their space heating to a wood burner and wood fuelled Rayburn for cooking and heating.
-They also installed a Heat Store, which is powered by solar thermal tubes, the wood burner and an immersion heater, to provide hot water and to help heat the house through a connection to the existing central heating circuit.
+We switched our space heating to a wood burner and wood fuelled Rayburn for cooking and heating.
+We also installed a Heat Store, which is powered by solar thermal tubes, the wood burner and an immersion heater, to provide hot water and to help heat the house through a connection to the existing central heating circuit.
 Solar thermal and a wood burner is an excellent combination providing plenty of hot water and space heating 365 days a year.